 In a sense, the story became comfortable, not transforming.

 Great books are often about big transformations.
 The Bible is one of those books with big transformations.

 One of the things I appreciate so much the older I get is how the people whom God called in the Bible were from all walks of life, sometimes un-noteworthy and even seemingly below average people.
 When you’re young or a new believer, it’s so easy to get this false sense when reading scripture that God chose people who were these larger than life demi-gods with unshakeable faith, total humility—all-around flawless folks who did everything correctly.

 And yet, when we mistakenly get that sense we’re grossly missing the point because that’s not actually what’s there.
 He chose people where they were and as they were, and He equipped them for where they were going.
+Some people use the proverbial “good book” in awfully bad ways, so I get reservations many have.
+When people use it more as a crutch for staying comfortable than for being transformed, I can’t help but think we’re missing the point.
 It might take an enormous whirlwind to get you there.
 You might be thrown way outside of your comfort zone.
 If you’re willing though, if you curious, to see where the road might go, you might be surprised at the adventure you’ll meet and where it might lead.

 This is part 23 of 31 in a personal story participating in the Write 31 Days Challenge.
 To start at the beginning or to see all the posts in order, click here.
 If you want to follow along, follow on social media or subscribe as a reader to Eclectic Affinity.

 Download the Jeremiah 29:13 package of free printables and digital wallpapers here: Jeremiah 29:13 File Set